Ebiroll/pi3d/README.md

 Now it also connects to a ESP8266 with a BNO055 sensor. https://learn.adafruit.com/bno055-absolute-orientation-sensor-with-raspberry-pi-and-beaglebone-black/hardware?view=all

-Here you can test the code in a browser. https://ebiroll.github.io/pi3d/index.html Scroll down to Live Demo.
+Here you can test the code in a browser. https://ebiroll.github.io/pi3d/index.html#demo

 ## Build